code-and-share/datafeed-backend/PROJECT_NOTES.md

   * View path :ok:
   * Get phases for path from actual phases, link to see them
 * I want to be able to quickly edit objects, phases and paths
-  * Get ids too, for saving later
+  * Get ids too, for saving later :ok:
-  * Edit object
+  * Edit object :ok:
-  * Edit phase
+  * Edit phase :ok:
   * Get objects for phase from actual objects
-  * Edit path
+  * Edit path :ok:
   * Get phases for path from actual phases
 * I want to be able to quickly insert objects, phases and paths
   * Insert object :ok:
+  * Make it possible to upload images to shared/open volume on the frontend side (or manage images from here)
-  * Insert phase
+  * Insert phase :ok:
   * Get objects for phase from actual objects
-  * Insert path (phase id missing from page)
+  * Insert path :ok:
   * Get phases for path from actual phases
-* I want to be able to quickly update objects, phases and paths
-  * Get ids too, for saving later
-  * Update object
-  * Update phase
-  * Get objects for phase from actual objects
-  * Update path
-  * Get phases for path from actual phases
 * I want to be able to quickly delete objects, phases and paths
   * Delete object :ok:
-  * Get ids too, for deleting the right one
-  * Delete phase
+  * Delete phase :ok:
   * Show objects that still exist but are no longer in phase
-  * Delete path
+  * Delete path :ok:
   * Show phases that still exist but are no longer in path
+* Build tests
+* Containerize app

 # Possible trade-offs between Quality – Time – Cost
 TBD